 Activities which are unacceptable are (1) prolonged conversation with a fellow student, (2) the use of cell phones, and (3) the use of laptops/tablets etc. in class.

 Please remember to switch your phones to silent mode before class starts and put away laptops/tablets/phones etc. when in class.
-If you are using a laptop/tablet to take notes, that is acceptable.

 College of Liberal Arts and Sciences (CLAS) Course Policies: